danielabar/meblog/src/markdown/nomad-tips-and-tricks.md

 ### Reuse Docker Tag for Development

-When using Docker to run a Nomad task, the Nomad client will use an existing image if the image:tag specified in the docker driver config section of the job specification has already been pulled.
+When using Docker to run a Nomad task, the Nomad client will use a cached image if the image:tag specified in the docker driver config stanza of the jobspec has already been pulled.
 However, during development, you may be making changes to a dev version of the Docker image and re-using the same tag.

 For example when developing a new feature, I'll switch to a git feature branch on my laptop, build an image tagged with the feature branch name, push it to the container registry, and deploy it to the Nomad dev environment (we use multiple [namespaces](https://learn.hashicorp.com/tutorials/nomad/namespaces) to isolate dev, staging, and production environments).
 In this case, I don't want Nomad to use the cached image from my last deploy, but to always pull a "fresh" version of the image.
 This can be accomplished using `force_pull` as shown below: